Boeing mulls reporting changes, safety panel after 737 MAX crashes

 The changes would be the first concrete steps taken by Boeing to overhaul its operations as the ailing company grapples with a crisis around its top-selling jetliner.
 The MAX has been grounded worldwide since March after a pair of crashes killed 346 people.

-Boeing formed the one-off review panel this year to assess its operations and ensure that future aircraft development avoids the missteps that compromised safety on the Max.
+Boeing formed the one-off review panel this year to assess its operations and ensure that future aircraft development avoids the missteps that compromised safety on the MAX.
 Muilenburg already has begun receiving regular rundowns of safety concerns raised by engineers throughout the Chicago-based company.

 In public comments, Boeing officials have emphasized a commitment to safety while seeking to regain the confidence of skeptical passengers, investors, customers and regulators.
 The company is facing congressional and civil inquiries as well as scores of lawsuits from the families of crash victims.